Multi-Symbol Forbidden Configurations: Upper Bounds

 \subsubsection{"Simplifying" Multi-Symbols with the Induction Multigraph}

 It is also useful to visualize this repeated induction as a multigraph of the inductions we have done.
 Because we do not distinguish between a simple graph and a multigraph in this paper, we use the term ``graph'' to refer to both of them.
-Let $c_{ij} \cdot (ij)$ describe the edge between $i$ and $j$ with multiplicity $c_{ij}$.
+We first want to turn our sequence of symbol pairs into a graph.